Polleras

 Cerro Polleras is a mountain in the Andes at the border of Argentina and Chile with an elevation of 5993 m metres.
 Polleras is within the Principal Cordillera of the Andes.
 Its territory is within the Argentine protected area of Tupungato Volcano Provincial Park.
 It is on the border of two provinces: Argentinean province of Mendoza and Chilean province of Cordillera.
 Its slopes are within the territory of two cities: Argentinean city of Luján de Cuyo and Chilean commune of San José de Maipo.

 First Ascent

-Polleras was first climbed by Friedrich Reichert (Germany) in February 05th 1908.
+Polleras was first climbed by Friedrich Reichert (Germany) on February 5, 1908.

 Elevation

 It has an official height of 5993 meters.
 Other data from available digital elevation models: SRTM yields 5868 metres, ASTER 5975 metres, ALOS 5975 metres.
 The height of the nearest key col is 4557 meters, leading to a topographic prominence of 1436 meters.
 Polleras is considered a Mountain Subrange according to the Dominance System and its dominance is 23.96%.
 Its parent peak is Nevado del Plomo and the Topographic isolation is 21 kilometers.